sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 To create an Experiment:

-1. Click **AutoML** on your Oracle Machine Learning home page.
+1. Click **AutoML** on your Oracle Machine Learning user interface home page.
 Alternatively, you can go to the left navigation menu at the upper left corner of the page and click **AutoML Experiments**.
 The AutoML Experiments page opens.

 	![home page](images/homepage-automl.png)